 We can have an influence on the negativity of the news and media we see, and that begins with educating ourselves on where the bias towards negative news comes from.
-Educators have an important role in helping stem the tide of negative news bias, and edtech and eLearning platforms are uniquely positioned to step into the void of online literacy education.
+Educators have an important role in helping stem the impact of negative news bias, and edtech and eLearning platforms are uniquely positioned to step into the void of online literacy education.

 Why does the news tend to skew towards the negative, and how can we work to stop the way this bias impacts us and our students?